emanuelfeld/poirot/README.rst

 Running Poirot
 =============
-To invoke Poirot and see his findings, call him from the command line with :code:`big-grey-cells` (wordy, colorful output) or :code:`little-grey-cells` (minimalistic output) and with the following optional arguments:
+To invoke Poirot and see his findings, call him from the command line with :code:`big-grey-cells` (for wordy, colorful output) or :code:`little-grey-cells` (for minimalistic output) and with the following optional arguments:

 * **--url**: The repository's URL, e.g. :code:`https://github.com/DCgov/poirot.git` or :code:`git@github.com:DCgov/poirot.git`.
 When included, you will be given the choice to clone or pull from the remote URL.
 Default value: none.
 * **--dir**: The local path to your repository's base directory or the directory you would like to clone or pull to.
 Default value: the current working directory.